nico-bachner/md-paper/README.md

     ```

 ### Updating
-If you don't want to fully reinstall this software, there's a handy command available:
+If you don't want to fully reinstall this software, there's a handy command available (if this doesn't work, try the "reinstalling" option):
 ``` sh
 md-paper update
 ```